evamvid/pages-pdf/README.md

 pages-pdf
 =========

-A simple python script that converts a .pages document into a PDF. ~~GUI version~~, command-line version, and executables coming soon! (hopefully)
+A simple python script that converts a .pages document into a PDF.
+Command-line version (executable without the Python shell), and executables coming soon! (hopefully)

 The scripts _should_ be cross-platform but they have only been tested on Windows.